-By including a sufficiently large number of data-points, these two "errors" should cancel each other, resulting in percentages that are an accurate reflection of the actual quality of execution on the relevant market.
+By including a sufficiently large number of data-points, we assume the overall results are - despite errors in individual cases - a reasonably good reflection of the actual quality of execution on the relevant trading venue.

 5. Question: Could the Comparative Pricing Model also be used to assess the quality of execution in other types of financial instruments than shares?